Dead & Company: 2015

-Dead & Company initially announced only one concert date on October 31, 2015, at Madison Square Garden in New York but announced a full tour shortly afterwards.
+Dead & Company initially announced only one concert date on October 31, 2015, at Madison Square Garden in New York, but announced a full tour, starting on October 29, shortly afterwards.
 The shows were called "magical" (Billboard) and the tour was very well received.

-Following the band's final 2015 performance on December 31, 2015, Mayer told fans that they could expect more Dead & Company concerts in 2016 and this was confirmed by Weir when he was interviewed on Periscope.
+Following the band's final 2015 performance on December 31, 2015, Mayer told fans that they could expect more Dead & Company concerts in 2016, and this was confirmed by Weir when he was interviewed on Periscope.
 The band initially had one performance confirmed for 2016 at the Bonnaroo Music Festival but announced a full summer tour on February 8, 2016.
 On February 18, 2016, the band performed on The Tonight Show with Jimmy Fallon to promote the tour.

 2016

 In 2016, Mayer and Weir expressed strong optimism about the band's future, including the possibility of new studio recordings.
 Mayer said he "will never close the door on Dead & Company, ever."
 Weir spoke of a "cosmic, out-of-body vision" he had, and a subsequent dream, of the band continuing for decades hence:

 When Dead & Company played their first festival performance at the 2016 Bonnaroo Music Festival, former Grateful Dead vocalist Donna Jean Godchaux sat in with the band for several songs.
-She joined the band again for their shows at Citi Field in Flushing, NY on June 25 and 26, 2016, and at Fenway Park in Boston, MA on July 15 and 16, 2016.
+She joined the band again for their shows at Citi Field in Flushing, New York on June 25 and 26, 2016, and at Fenway Park in Boston on July 15 and 16, 2016.

 2017

 On December 1, 2016, Dead & Company officially announced their 2017 Summer Tour.
-The tour began on May 27, 2017 and wrapped up on July 1, 2017.
+The tour began on May 27, 2017, and wrapped up on July 1, 2017.
 The tour consisted of 20 shows in 15 cities.

 In a 2017 interview with Rolling Stone, Phil Lesh praised the band's performances, saying "I think they're doing a great job.
 They're bringing the music to the people just like we always wanted to do, and I commend them for it.
 I hope they're having a good time.
 It's not something I could do myself.
 I'm done with that kind of touring."

 On September 7, 2017, Dead & Company officially announced their Fall Tour 2017.
-The tour began on November 12, 2017 and was scheduled to wrap up on December 8, 2017.
+The tour began on November 12, 2017, and was scheduled to wrap up on December 8, 2017.
 However, on December 5, Mayer was hospitalized for an emergency appendectomy, which postponed the New Orleans show that night.
 Dead & Company subsequently postponed the remaining tour dates, rescheduling them in February, following several independent shows in Mexico.
 The Fall Tour consisted of 16 shows in 14 cities.